-The results in Table 11 represent the cradle-to-gate, construction and disposal environmental performance of the evaluated roofing membrane.
-The results indicate that most of the impacts are driven by the product stage (modules A1- A3), followed by construction stage (module A4 - A5).
+The results in Table 11 represent the cradle-to-gate, construction and disposal environmental performance of the evaluated roofing system.
+The results indicate that the product stage (modules A1- A3) dominates the impacts across all categories.
+The end-of-life stages (modules C1 - C4) contribute the least across all impact categories.